Please find a training guide suitable to your ability below:

 Training regularly places additional demands on the body, and that includes nutritional demands.
 The food you eat when you are particularly active is of utmost importance.
 You need to fuel your body with the right, nutritious and balanced diet to provide it with all the essential nutrients it requires to enable you to perform at your best.
 This will in turn help you to get more out of your training programme.
 Additionally it will increase your energy levels and let you train harder and for longer.

-If you're aware there is something letting you down then work on it.
-Don't let a weakness bring down your Richmond Running Festival training.
+If you’re aware there is something letting you down then work on it.
+Don’t let a weakness bring down your training.
 Deal with it as soon as you identify it.

 When planning a running or other exercise session, we are all often culprits of concentrating solely on the specific training portion and neglecting our warm-up and cool-down sessions.
 But like it or not, your training sessions should always begin with warming up and stretching the body, and conclude with a cool-down.

-Here are our tips for what to do in your running and other exercise sessions when training for the Richmond Running Festival.
+Here are our tips for what to do in your running and other exercise sessions when training for you race.

 Deep down everyone knows they should warm up before they run, but this vital aspect our training is often given just a brief thought and then skipped.
 ‘I’m short of time’ or ‘I’m already quite warm’ are frequent affirmations we mutter to ourselves as we launch straight into our training.
 But dropping cold into an intensive session could not only inhibit what you actually get from your training, but could also put you at real risk of injury.